TheTestingMuse/thetestingmuse.github.io/_pages/contact.md

 Please feel free to fill-out the form below, or to track me down on one of the various social media platforms I use, using the icons in the footer.

-I try to get back to all contact requests within a few days so please be patient if you don’t hear back right away.
+I try to get back to all contact requests within a few days so please be patient if you don't hear back right away.

 I receive a **lot** of social media messages and emails so for any media, article or public speaking requests please make these clear in your message. 🙂